-Inner-Revolution is a nonprofit community inspiring individuals to take control of their lives.
-We offer meaningful information, tools and resources for self-transformation.
-We are helping individuals to go beyond everyday anxiety, stress and frustrations, and learn how to perfect the “human experience”.
+Inner-Revolution is a nonprofit community inspiring you to take control of your life.
+We offer meaningful information, tools and resources for your self-transformation.
+We want to help you go beyond everyday anxiety, stress and frustrations, and perfect the “human experience”.

-Our mission is to help people succeed in every way possible – physically, mentally, emotionally and spiritually.
+Our mission is to help you grow in every way possible – physically, mentally, emotionally and spiritually.

 Have you ever come to that point in your life where you ask the question, “Seriously, what am I doing with my life?”
 I asked myself that question during my 30’s, again in my 40’s, and then again in my 50’s.
 The answer in my 30’s was to quit a good-paying government...read more

 Why is it difficult to stay inspired and motivated all the time?
 What is it in the nature of life that makes it so hard to keep our motivation going?
 Let’s try to understand the science of motivation.
 More importantly, let’s try to understand why we lose the ability...read more

 Our lives aren’t so much different from that of animals, or plants for that matter.
 Think about it: When you pick a plant or pull a leaf off a tree, within a short time it withers, dies, and decomposes.
 That spark of life has been severed and survival is no longer...read more

 Based on more than forty interviews with Jobs conducted over two years—as well as interviews with more than a hundred family members, friends, adversaries, competitors, and colleagues—Walter Isaacson has written a riveting story of the roller-coaster life and searingly intense personality of a creative entrepreneur whose passion for perfection and ferocious drive revolutionized six industries: personal computers, animated movies, music, phones, tablet computing, and digital publishing.